Dev-hhg/hhg-erp/README.md

 - Navigate to the */entry* or */viewentries* routes to see the entries that we setup using the `init.sql` .

 - It sets up vendors, farmers, users, entries and refund.
 Which is enough to get you started.
-Read the
+Read the flow to understand what page does what.